 (3 cr hrs) (2 hr lecture, 1 hr clinical) Utilizing the RAM nursing process to promote adaptation in childbearing families; specifically, focuses on adaptive and ineffective human responses seen in women, including childbearing years, neonates, and families.
 Physiological and behavioral deviations associated with ineffective human responses seen in compensatory and/or compromised health states examined.
 Use of current research findings in promotion of adaptation for human persons/family adaptive systems included.
 Clinical learning experiences occur in campus laboratory and in community and/or hospital settings to develop skills in providing care for human persons/families.
 Prerequisites: NURS 125.
+Pre-or Corequisite: NURS 241 or NURS 242 or permission of ASN Program Chair.
 Pre- or Corequisite for LPN-RN students: NURS 241 or NURS 244 or permission of ASN Program Chair.